Bengal Cat Characteristics

 What Impacts the Cost of a Bengal?

-Breeding for quality involves breeders investing a lot of money in quality bloodlines.
+Bengal Kitten Quality - Breeding for quality involves breeders investing a lot of money in quality bloodlines.
 This effort helps preserve and improve the Bengal breed but also leads to higher prices for their kittens.

-Breeders often have Bengal kittens that come with spaying, neutering, and other veterinary care.
-If your cat comes with these procedures done before being taken home, you can expect to pay more for your cat.
+What is Included With Your Kitten - Breeders often have their kittens spayed or neutered, and vaccinated before sending them to their new homes.
+If your cat comes with these procedures done you can expect to pay more for the kitten.

 Expert Insights From Spot